fastai/course-v3/docs/deployment_amzn_sagemaker.md

 * The `output_fn` method takes the result of prediction and serializes this according to the response content type.

 The methods `input_fn` and `input_fn` are optional and if obmitted SageMaker will assume the input and output objects are of type [NPY](https://docs.scipy.org/doc/numpy/neps/npy-format.html) format with Content-Type `application/x-npy`.

+For more information on how the PyTorch model serving works check the project page [here](https://github.com/aws/sagemaker-python-sdk/tree/master/src/sagemaker/pytorch#sagemaker-pytorch-model-server).

 An example script to serve a vision resnet model can be found below: